akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 ### Operator Fusion

 By default Akka Streams will fuse the stream operators.
-This means that the processing steps of a flow or stream graph can be executed within the same Actor and has two consequences:
+This means that the processing steps of a flow or stream can be executed within the same Actor and has two consequences:

  * passing elements from one operator to the next is a lot faster between fused operators due to avoiding the asynchronous messaging overhead